Pink Fantasy: 2021: "Lemon Candy", new members, Alice In Wonderland, Tales of the Unusual, and Merry Fantasy

-On January 21, 2021 they released the digital single "Lemon Candy", featuring former member Heesun as a guest member.
+On January 21, 2021, they released the digital single "Lemon Candy", featuring former member Heesun as a guest member.

 In May 2021, it was announced that, in addition to Heesun, two more new members would join as guest members of Pink Fantasy.
-On May 13, during the "Pink Pick PinkFantasy Fanmeeting" it was revealed that they would be Momoka and Miku.
+On May 13, during the "Pink Pick PinkFantasy Fanmeeting" they would be revealed as Momoka and Miku.

-On June 6, 2021, it was announced through the group's social networks, the release of their song "Poison" for June 21.
-The next day, two concept photos for this comeback were released along with the announcement of the group's first EP album, "Alice in Wonderland" set for the same day.
-On June 13, with a dance intro of "Alice in Darkland" a teaser for the group's first mini album was released, specifying that it will be the song No. 4 on the EP.
+On June 6, 2021, the June 21 release of their song "Poison" was announced through the group's social networks.
+The next day, two concept photos for this comeback were released, and the group's first EP album, "Alice in Wonderland" was announced, with its release set for the same day.
+On June 13, with a dance intro for "Alice in Darkland" a teaser of the group's first mini album was released, specifying that it would be the fourth song on the EP.
 On June 21, the EP "Alice In Wonderland" was released along with the music video for "Poison".